oafflu/Northcarry/README.md

-# BREVI - E-Commerce Platform
+# Northcarry - E-Commerce Platform

 A comprehensive e-commerce platform for BREVI, a sustainable premium toothbrush brand.
 Built with Next.js 16, React 19, TypeScript, and Tailwind CSS v4.